 The LG LTCS20020S is a budget 30-inch standard-depth top freezer refrigerator.
 You can purchase an optional ice maker and install it in the freezer.
-There are three shelves in the fridge, two of which are height-adjustable, and two fixed-position door bins.
+The fridge features three shelves, two of which are height-adjustable, and two fixed-position door bins.
 There's a shelf in the freezer and two fixed door bins.
 This fridge uses a single evaporator and a single compressor; the compressor is a variable-speed inverter-type, an upgrade in efficiency over older fixed-speed compressors common in budget models.

 Our Verdict

 The LG LTCS20020S is a decent option for everyday use.
 Its produce preservation performance outperforms other budget fridges, so it'll keep leafy greens wilt-free for longer than most refrigerators.
-It offers decent capacity in the fridge and freezer; though the storage arrangement is very simple, you'll have space to store large, wide, or tall items like bottles or pizza boxes.
-The temperature uniformity in the fridge and freezer is satisfactory, but the door bins are fairly warm, so you should only use these as a chiller to store canned beverages, condiments, and shelf-stable sauces.
+It offers decent capacity in the fridge and freezer.
+Although the storage arrangement is very simple, you'll have space to store large, wide, or tall items, such as bottles or pizza boxes.
+The temperature uniformity in the fridge and freezer is satisfactory; however, the door bins are fairly warm, so they should only be used as a chiller to store canned beverages, condiments, and shelf-stable sauces.

 Compartments are wide enough to be useful.